Learning to Read with Dyslexia

 BRI-ARI instruction (for younger children) and MRI (for older children, teenagers and adults) place great emphasis on the 'how-to' of decoding.
 This focus provides essential phonological practice as students learn to blend and segment.
 Growing awareness of the smallest sounds in words is enhanced in the early stages by Spelling with BRI, with children learning to encode by 'saying the sounds' as they write each word.

 "The most effective way to remember the code’s patterns with minimum effort is through controlled exposure and varied repetition."

 Diane McGuinness, Early Reading Instruction

-Letters which dyslexic readers readily confuse – e.g. b, d – p, q – h, n – v, w – are widely separated in the instruction.
+Letters easily confused by dyslexic readers – e.g. b, d – p, q – h, n – v, w – are widely separated in the programme.

 The selection of letter/sound correspondences in the first stories facilitates the 'blending' of sounds: those sounds that are particularly easy to blend, e.g. /m/ and /s/, are introduced early.

 Dyslexic children are frequently hampered by slow processing.
-BRI helps to speed up processing through careful structuring and word repetition.
-In addition, rereading leads to engagement with all aspects of storytelling, including the encouragement of expressive reading and a marked increase in confidence as well as in fluency.
+BRI helps to speed this up through careful structuring and word repetition.
+In addition, rereading leads to engagement with all aspects of storytelling, including the modelling and encouragement of expressive reading and a marked increase in confidence as well as in fluency.

-The BRI instruction, sound through the word, helps children to develop the habit of directional reading, training the eye muscles to preferentially track from left to right and the brain to preferentially see to the right in peripheral vision.
-For children finding this process difficult, the Notched Card is an effective means of ensuring left-to-right tracking (See resources).
+BRI's consistent emphasis on sounding through the word instils the habit of directional reading, training the eye muscles to track from left to right and the brain to see to the right in peripheral vision.
+For children finding this process difficult, the Notched Card is an effective means of ensuring left-to-right tracking (See Resources).

-ARI readers continue with the structured introduction of the code, increasingly focusing on its complexities.
-Each set – suitable for KS1 and KS2 children – continue to bridge the gap between decoding skills and reading for meaning and offer sustained and enjoyable reading practice.
+ARI (Advanced Reading Instruction) readers continue with the structured introduction of the English Alphabetic Code, increasingly focusing on its complexities.
+Each Level – suitable for KS1 and KS2 children – continues to bridge the gap between decoding skills and reading for meaning and offers sustained and enjoyable reading practice.